mainigautam/instagram_backup_manager/README.md

 ### MacOS
 [Download Node.js](https://nodejs.org/en/download/)
-**git is pre-installed on macOS but if not then run `git --version` then i'll prompt you to install**
+**git is pre-installed on macOS but if not then run `git --version` then it'll prompt you to install**

 ## Setup